pedroalbanese/vmac/README.md

 	}

-	// Create a new VMAC using the AES block cipher mac, err := vmac.New(block, key, nonce, 16) // 16 is the VMAC size in bits if err != nil {
+	// Create a new VMAC using the AES block cipher mac, err := vmac.New(block, key, nonce, 16) // 16 is the VMAC size in bytes if err != nil {
 		log.Fatal(err)
 	}